splunk/splunk-connect-for-syslog/docs/destinations.md

 ### HTTP Compression

-HTTP traffic compression allows reducing the network connection bandwidth.\
+HTTP traffic compression helps to reduce network bandwidth usage.
+SC4S currently supports gzip for compressing transmitted traffic.\
-The currently supported version of `syslog-ng` offers two out of four compression algorithms from the `curl` library: `deflate` and `gzip`.
-Out of these two, only `gzip` has been implemented in SC4S for compressing transmitted traffic, because Splunk does not support `deflate`.\
-Utilizing compression may result in lower CPU load and increased utilization of RAM.
-It may also cause a decrease in performance.
-In tests, we observed a decrease in message processing speed by 6-7%.\
+Using the 'gzip' compression algorithm can result in lower CPU load and increased utilization of RAM.
+The algorithm may also cause a decrease in performance.
+Tests observed a decrease in message processing speed by 6% to 7%.\
-Compression affects the content but not the HTTP headers.
-Enabling batch packet processing will make the solution particularly efficient as it allows for compressing a larger number of logs at once.
+Compression affects the content but does not affect the HTTP headers.
+Enable batch packet processing to make the solution particularly efficient, as this allows compression of a large number of logs at once.

 | Variable | Values        | Description |